aporlowski/pi-sdr/README.md

 ### Install the [GQRX](https://gqrx.dk/) Open Source SDR Receiver Software

-Now we can install our first SDR radio application, GQRX.
+Now we can install our first SDR radio application, GQRX [16].

 1. Follow the GQRX [installation instructions](https://gqrx.dk/download/install-ubuntu) repeated below
 2. First we need to remove existing installations of the software.
 There should be none so you can skip these commands or answer `n` to these commands if using a fresh OS installation.